ibm-cloud-docs/containers/cs_app_knative.md

    The `spec.rules.host` and `spec.tls.hosts` sections are lists and can include multiple custom domains and TLS certificates.
    {: tip}

-7. Modify the Knative `config-domain` configmap to use your custom domain to assign host names to new Knative services.
+7. Modify the Knative `config-domain` configmap to use your custom domain to assign hostnames to new Knative services.
    1. Open the `config-domain` configmap to start editing it.
       ```
       kubectl edit configmap config-domain -n knative-serving